tushar5526/sarthi/README.md

 # Sarthi

-Self-host Ephemeral Preview Environments with ease using our one-time installation script and forget about server management.
+Self-host Ephemeral (Preview) Environments with ease and forget about server management.
 Sarthi uses other open-source projects to export logs, enable monitoring, manage secrets and create preview environments.

 It is meant to be used along with [sarthi-deploy](https://github.com/tushar5526/sarthi-deploy) GitHub Action for setting up preview environments in your project.
 Every time there is a new branch or a PR created, Sarthi GHA will create a preview environment for that.
 It also takes care of cleaning up preview environments when respective branches or PRs are merged.